RogueRope/docs/content/docs/main/expectations.md

 toc: true
 ---

  To ensure a positive and fulfilling experience for all participants, we have established a set of high-level principles that emphasize safety, inclusivity, personal growth, and community-building.
 By adhering to these guidelines, we can create an empowering space that fosters creativity, collaboration, and meaningful relationships.
-We invite you to join us on this transformative journey as we come together to celebrate our shared passions and explore the exciting world of Rogue Rope.
+We invite you to join us on this transformative journey.

 ## Follow these and you should be fine.